jwc20/config/README.md

 ```
 :PlugInstall
+:UpdateRemotePlugin
 ```

-### Current issues in multipass Ubuntu VM:

-- Tabnine don't work.

-  - Need to configure $PATH for curl and unzip.

-- fuzzyfinder don't work.
+Note: Some tools don't work with Ubuntu for ARM like telescope.nvim and lazygit.